(A) The handler shall be responsible for directing the operation of the therapy equipment.

 (v) Checking and using radiation survey meters.

-(c) To satisfy the requirement for a period of supervised clinical experience, training shall include one year in a formal training program approved by the "Residency Review Committee" for "Radiology of the Accreditation Council for Graduate Medical Education" or the "Committee on Postdoctoral Training" of the "American Osteopathic Association" and an additional two years of clinical experience in therapeutic radiology under the supervision of an authorized user.
-The supervised clinical experience shall include:
+(c) To satisfy the requirement for a period of supervised clinical experience, training shall include one year in a formal training program and an additional two years of clinical experience in therapeutic radiology under the supervision of an authorized user.

-(i) Examining individuals and reviewing their case histories to determine their suitability for external beam radiation therapy treatment, and any limitations or contraindications;
+(a) Examining patients and reviewing their case histories to determine their suitability for external beam radiation therapy treatment, and any limitations or contraindications;

 (1) Be certified by the "American Board of Radiology" in one of the following:

 (c) X-ray and radium physics;

 (2) Be certified by the "American Board of Medical Physics in Radiation Oncology Physics"; or

 (3) Be certified by the "Canadian College of Medical Physics"; or

 (a) Hold a master's or doctor's degree in physics, medical physics, other physical science, engineering, or applied mathematics from an accredited college or university;

 (b) Have completed one year of full time training in medical physics and an additional year of full time work experience under the supervision of a board certified medical physicist who meets the qualifications of paragraph (D)(1), (D)(2) or (D)(3) of this rule at a medical institution;